 About International Contemporary Ensemble (ICE)

 The International Contemporary Ensemble (ICE) is an artist collective that is transforming the way music is created and experienced.
-As performer, curator, and educator, ICE explores how new music intersects with communities across the world.
-The ensemble’s 35 members are featured as soloists, chamber musicians, commissioners, and collaborators with the foremost musical artists of our time.
-Works by emerging composers have anchored ICE’s programming since its founding in 2001, and the group’s recordings and digital platforms highlight the many voices that weave music’s present.
+As performer, curator, and educator, the International Contemporary Ensemble explores how new music intersects with communities across the world.
+The Ensemble’s 36 members are featured as soloists, chamber musicians, commissioners, and collaborators with the foremost musical artists of our time.
+Works by emerging composers have anchored the Ensemble’s programming since its founding in 2001, and the group’s recordings and digital platforms highlight the many voices that weave music’s present.

-New initiatives include OpenICE, made possible with lead funding from The Andrew W. Mellon Foundation, which offers free concerts and related programming wherever ICE performs, and enables a working process with composers to unfold in public settings.
+New initiatives include OpenICE, made possible with lead funding from The Andrew W. Mellon Foundation, which offers free concerts and related programming wherever the Ensemble performs, and enables a working process with composers to unfold in public settings.
 DigitICE, a free online library of over 350 streaming videos, catalogues the ensemble’s performances.
-ICE's First Page program is a commissioning consortium that fosters close collaborations between performers, composers, and listeners as new music is developed.
-EntICE, a side-by-side education program, places ICE musicians within youth orchestras as they premiere new commissioned works together; inaugural EntICE partners include Youth Orchestra Los Angeles and The People's Music School in Chicago.
-Summer activities include Ensemble Evolution at the Banff Centre for Arts and Creativity, in which young professionals perform with ICE and attend workshops on topics from interpretation to concert production.
-Yamaha Artist Services New York is the exclusive piano provider for ICE.
+The Ensemble’s First Page program is a commissioning consortium that fosters close collaborations between performers, composers, and listeners as new music is developed.
+EntICE, a side-by-side education program, places Ensemble musicians within youth orchestras as they premiere new commissioned works together; inaugural EntICE partners include Youth Orchestra Los Angeles and The People's Music School in Chicago.
+Summer activities include Ensemble Evolution at the Banff Centre for Arts and Creativity, in which young professionals perform with the Ensemble and attend workshops on topics from interpretation to concert production.
+Yamaha Artist Services New York is the exclusive piano provider for the International Contemporary Ensemble.
 Read more at iceorg.org.